Hair fall/ khalitya

 HAIRCARE IN AYURVEDA

-• Moordha Taila: Oil is regularly applied on the head (scalp); it is called Moordha Taila.
-Adoption of this procedure in routine makes the scalp revitalized, keeps hair healthy, black and firm rooted, induces sleep, and keeps away Khalitya and Palitya (Ch.
+• Moordha Taila : Oil regularly applied on head (scalp); it is called Moordha Taila.
+Adoption of this procedure in routine makes the scalp revitalized, keeps hair healthy, black and firm rooted, induces sleep and keeps away Khalitya and Palitya (Ch.
 Su.
 5/

-• Nasya:- It has been described in Charak Samhita that the administration of Nasya at the proper time with the proper method keeps the eyes, ears, and nose of the person healthy.
+• Nasya :- It has been described in Charak Samhita that administration of Nasya in proper time with proper method keeps eyes, ears and nose of the person healthy.
 The hair of that person does not turn gray and he does not suffer from Hair falling.
 His hair growth is also accelerated.
 (Ch.
 Su.
 5/57-58).
-Nasya In Ayurveda it is said that Nose is the gateway of the Cranial cavity and it is also said that all diseases of the Supraclavicular region can be treated by Nasya karma (A.H.SU.20/1) In Ayurveda classic, we can say that Nasya is the best therapy for Keshashatan.
+Nasya In Ayurved it is said that Nose is gateway of Cranial cavity and it is also said that all diseases of Supraclavicular region can be treated by Nasya karma (A.H.SU.20/1) In Ayurved classic, we can say that Nasya is the best therapy for Keshashatan.

-• Dhoomapana:- In Charak Samhita, on the topic of Dinacharya, the benefits of Dhumapana are described.
-Along with other benefits, it is said to cure the Khalitya and Palitya, further, it also improves the health of the head and senses.
+• Dhoomapana :- In Charak Samhita, in the topic of Dinacharya, the benefits of Dhumapana is described.
+Along with other benefits it is said to cure the Khalitya and Palitya, further it also improves the health of head and senses.
 (Ch.
 Su.
 5/30-31).
-According to Acharya Sushruta inhalation of medicated firms improves the firmness of hair on the head, beard, and teeth.
+According to Acharya Sushruta inhalation of medicated firms improves the firmness of hair on the head, beard and teeth.
 (Su.
 Chi.
 40/15)

-• Kshaurkarma: According to Acharya Charak, Hair cutting (Kalpana) and proper tying (Samprasadhana) of hair of scalp and beard should be done regularly.
+• Kshaurkarma : According to Acharya Charak, Hair cutting (Kalpana) and proper tying (Samprasadhana) of hair of scalp and beard should be done regularly.
 (Ch.
 Su.
 5/99) Acharya Sushruta says that the management of hair (Kesha Prasadhana) should be done with Keshaprasadhani (combs and brushes).
-It is also said that it is Kesha and aborter of Raja, Mala, and Jantu, etc., and increases the beauty of Hair.
-Acharya adds that by regular cutting of hair a person may achieve vigor, happiness, lightness, good look, etc. (Su.
+It is also said that it is Keshya and aborter of Raja, Mala, and Jantu etc. and increases the beauty of Hair.
+Acharya adds that by regular cutting of hair a person may achieve vigor, happiness, lightness, good look etc. (Su.
 Chi.
-24/73) According to Acharya Vagbhatta, one should not allow the Hair, nails, and mustaches to grow long.
+24/73) According to Acharya Vagbhatta, one should not allow the Hair, nails and moustaches grow long.
 (A. H. Su.
 2/31)

 Your email address will not be published.
 Required fields are marked *